Reviewed: 16th September 2016

 One of those administrators said in a statement: “We are looking urgently for possible buyers for parts of the business, but it has been necessary to close the doors of all three showrooms while we work out what may be available and to allow us to deal with claims by suppliers and customers.

 “At present it is unlikely that it will be possible to fulfil any orders placed by customers.
 If customers have already paid by credit card they should contact their card provider about a refund.”
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.